rishavkr7/webdev-workshop/README.md

 Learn the basics of adding CSS styles to your HTML document in this part.
 Switch to the branch **workshop/part2-css** and follow the instructions in the README.

-## Part 3 - Javascript (Step 1 - Pseudocode)
+## Part 3 - Javascript

-Before we implement the logic of our game, we should express the steps in our logic in a simple language like English.
-We call this writing pseudocode and in this part of the workshop you will learn how to write pseudocode.
-Switch to the branch **workshop/part3-javascript-step1-pseudocode** and follow the instructions in the README.
+In this part, we will learn how to think about our game logic and implement it using JavaScript code.
+Switch to the branch **workshop/part3-javascript** and follow the instructions in the README.

-## Part 3 - Javascript (Step 2 - Functions)

-Once we have written pseudocode in the structure of events and actions, the first step of coding the steps in JavaScript is to write high-level functions for all the major events and action steps.
-Switch to the branch **workshop/part3-javascript-step2-functions** and follow the instructions in the README.

-## Part 3 - Javascript (Step 3 - Implementation)

-Once we have the high-level functions in place, we need to implement the functions corresponding to each action step.
-Switch to the branch **workshop/part3-javascript-step3-implementation** and follow the instructions in the README.

 ## Completed project